Cafetería Hinojar has been open 24 hours a day every day for 40 years and hasn’t changed a bit.

 The terrace is quickly building up its clientele, mostly of young couples, and in between service of cervezas and spiced green olives, the owner is catching a cheeky cigarette break in the cupboard next to the bar.
 Why he doesn’t smoke outside like his colleague, we’ll never know.

-Below is a gallery showing the character of this beautiful 70’s bar:
+Here are some photos showing the character of this beautiful 70s bar:

 - Address: Paseo Acacias 3